abhishekkr/dory/README.md

 Current Features:

+> * can also reach permanent (disk persisted, non-ttl) memories in Dory by providing `GET Param` as `persist=true`
+>
-* provides local auth-store backed by `cache2go` and encrypted by AES crypto
+> * provides local auth-store backed by `cache2go` and encrypted by AES crypto
+>

-* allows POST, GET and DELETE for a `auth identifier path` (like `http://dory.local:8080/local-auth/:identifier`) to store, fetch and purge data
+> * allows POST, GET and DELETE for a `auth identifier path` (like `http://dory.local:8080/local-auth/:identifier`) to store, fetch and purge data
+>

-* successful POST of data at `auth identifier path` returns reference `X-DORY-TOKEN` mapped with this `auth identifier path`, this token need to be sent as value of this header `X-DORY-TOKEN` for GET and DELETE.
+> * successful POST of data at `auth identifier path` returns reference `X-DORY-TOKEN` mapped with this `auth identifier path`, this token need to be sent as value of this header `X-DORY-TOKEN` for GET and DELETE.
+>

-* created secret store have default TTL of 5minutes, custom TTL can be set as URL Param in POST request by value of `ttlsecond` in seconds
+> * created secret store have default TTL of 5minutes, custom TTL can be set as URL Param in POST request by value of `ttlsecond` in seconds
+>

-* first GET of secret will purge it from store, unless GET Param `keep=true` is provided
+> * first GET of secret will purge it from store, unless GET Param `keep=true` is provided

 ---